 Affordable Connectivity Program

-The program aims to provide affordable internet access to individuals and communities who otherwise may not have access due to financial or other constraints, similar to the Lifeline program.
+The Emergency Broadband Benefit (EBB) program was initiated by the US government in response to the Covid-19 pandemic.
+The program aimed to provide affordable internet access to individuals and communities who otherwise may not have access due to financial or other constraints.

 It works by partnering with internet service providers and local organizations to offer discounted or subsidized internet plans to eligible households.
 The eligibility criteria, such as income level or location, may vary based on the specific program.